Introduction to Intrastat

 What information is required in a Supplementary Declaration?

-- bought or sold
+- bought and sold

 - transferred within the same legal entity

-- sent for process
+- sent for or returned after processing

 - supplied free of charge